KnightofDawn/TemporalRegularityDetector-tensorflow/README.md

 # TemporalRegularityDetector-tensorflow
 Implementation of "Learning Temoporal Regularity in Video Sequences" with TensorFlow for hexathon2016.

-(DEPRECATED version : The version we used is deprecated.
+(DEPRECATED version : The version of TensorFlow we used is deprecated.
 We will upload re-arranged codes when we have a chance.)

 ```
 iwyoo@unist.ac.kr